mr-r3b00t/defend_the_net/assets/readme.txt

-this folder is for game assets
+put assets in this folder